 Newton, son of a merchant navy captain, went to sea at the age of eleven and rose to command a slaving ship while still in his early twenties.
 In the course of an adventurous career he was press-ganged, flogged and at one point even reduced to virtual slavery himself as servant of the African mistress of another slaving captain.
-Hearing George Whitefield preach in America, Newton's conscience was awakened and at the height of a violent storm at sea he cried out to God for mercy.
-Renowned for blasphemy and licentiousness during his years at sea, Newton summed up his experiences in the famous lines:
+Hearing George Whitefield preach in America, Newton's conscience was awakened and at the height of a storm at sea he cried out to God for mercy.
+Renowned for blasphemy and licentiousness during his early years, Newton summed up his experiences in the famous lines:

 Amazing grace, how sweet the sound

 I once was lost but now am found

 Leaving the sea, he worked initially as a tide surveyor in Liverpool before being ordained.
 He arrived in Olney in 1764, as curate to the absentee vicar Moses Browne, and remained for sixteen years.
 Newton later became a leading opponent of slavery and was able to provide William Wilberforce and others with first hand evidence of the evils of the trade.

 William Cowper, gentle, timid and subject to bouts of black depression, trained as a lawyer but his mental state precluded regular work and he settled in Olney in 1767, cared for by a devoted widow, Mary Unwin (1724-1796).
 He loved the things of the countryside - hares, birds and flowers.
 His poems ranged from the comical John Gilpin to the semi-autobiographical The Task, with its poignant lines:

 I was the stricken deer that left the herd